rnag/dataclass-wizard/README.rst

 To use it, simply import
 the ``property_wizard`` helper function, and add it as a metaclass on any dataclass where you would benefit from using field properties with default values.
-The metaclass also pairs well with the ``JSONSerializable`` mixin class.
+The metaclass also pairs well with the ``JSONWizard`` mixin class.

 For more examples and important how-to's on properties with default values,